 After two novels and more than two dozen short stories, every time I send something out into the world, my finger still hovers for a moment (or a month) over the Enter button.
 Even something like a blog post gives me pause.

 Why is it so hard to commit to that?
 What’s the worst that can happen?

-“Fear festers in loneliness” is one of the things Paul and Jason said on their podcast, and it made an impression.
-I’d probably revise it to say “fear festers in isolation” because I think it’s when you’re working solo (without lonely even entering the picture) for extended periods that the fear has a tendency to self-perpetuate.
-Which makes me think that if you could somehow design an engine that runs on fear, you’d be a) a millionaire and b) a really, really sick ticket.
-(And there, by the way, is a story idea that I’m just throwing out there for anyone who wants to run with it.)
+“Fear festers in loneliness” is one of the things Paul Jarvis and Jason Zook said on their podcast, and it made an impression.
+I’d probably revise it to say “fear festers in isolation.”
+When you’re working solo for extended periods, fear has a tendency to self-perpetuate.
+Which makes me think that if you could somehow design an engine that runs on fear, you’d be a) a millionaire and b) a really, really sick ticket.*

 Where was I?
 Right, overcoming fear.
 Working in isolation comes with the territory a lot of the time when you’re a writer, much the same way it does when you’re a freelancer (although you’re working for clients, you’re still doing so more or less on your own).
 Since I’m both a writer and a freelancer, I’m more often than not hunched over my notebook or my computer in an office for one, so the only water cooler chat that happens is in my head.

 Which, if you’re not careful, can be pretty disheartening.

 What are you so afraid of?
 What’s the worst that could happen?